Studio3T/robomongo/docs/BuildRobo3TOnWindows.md

 #### 1. Build OpenSSL

+(Todo: Can we find pre-built OpenSSL?
+To check => https://wiki.openssl.org/index.php/Binaries)

 Steps to build OpenSSL on windows:
 - Ensure you have perl installed on your machine (e.g. ActiveState or Strawberry), and available on your %PATH%
 - Ensure you have NASM installed on your machine, and available on your %PATH%